carlosdagos/haskell-sql-edsl-demo/README.md

 You can can see information about that [here](https://www.meetup.com/HaskellerZ/events/230150627/).

+You can also see the slides in PDF [here](slides/slides.pdf).

+## Before running the code

+Make sure you have PostgreSQL installed and run the files [in the sql directory](slides/code/sql/).

 ## Composable, type-safe SQL query generation in Haskell

 Libraries like [Opaleye](https://github.com/tomjaguarpaw/haskell-opaleye/) and [Haskell Relational Record](https://github.com/khibino/haskell-relational-record) make use of Haskell's type system to provide an abstract way of composing SQL queries that are guaranteed to be valid.